KevinVerre/kevins-guide-to-git/README.txt

 GitHub.com also has some good, free resources and tutorials to help people learn Git.

-The official Git website has a free book that covers all the features of Git.
-It's called 'Pro Git': https://git-scm.com/book
+The official Git website links to a free book that covers all the features of Git.
+It's called 'Pro Git': https://git-scm.com/book .
+You can download it as PDF, download it in eBook format, or read it online in HTML format.